uktrade/stream-read-xbrl/docs/data-dictionary.md

 :   date

-:   The date that the company's balance sheet was submitted.
-This shows the value of everything the company owns, owes and is owed on the last day of the financial year.
+:   The recorded date of a company's balance sheet, but not necessarily when it was submitted.
+Balance sheets show the value of everything the company owns, owes and is owed on the last day of the financial year.

 :   Extracted from BalanceSheetDate XBRL field